lue-bird/elm-state-interface/README.md

     |> Web.Dom.render
 : Interface Json.Decode.Value
 ```
-which means this interface will give us back an event as [json](https://dark.elm.dmy.fr/packages/elm/json/latest/).
+which means this interface will on click come back with an event as [json](https://dark.elm.dmy.fr/packages/elm/json/latest/).
-Later, we'll see how to get information out of this event.
+Later, we'll see how to get information out of this kind of event.

 Right now, we use [`Web.Dom.futureMap`](https://dark.elm.dmy.fr/packages/lue-bird/elm-state-interface/latest/Web-Dom#futureMap) to change the information the interface will send back to us in the future by just ignoring the event `\_ ->` and returning the incremented state.